 Her marriage to engineer Sam Fagin in 1952 brought with it a commute from suburban Maryland to New York for the NLN job.
 In that same year, Gwen Tutor Will, a close friend from graduate school and the chief nurse at the yet unopened clinical center of the National Institutes of Health (NIH), invited Fagin to develop the psychiatric children’s unit and become her assistant chief.
-Fagin leaped at the chance to be involved in a new phase of psychiatric nursing, and working at a national research center where members of the psychiatric community would be reporting on their new work.
+Fagin leaped at the chance to be involved in a new phase of psychiatric nursing and to work at a national research center where members of the psychiatric community would be reporting on their pathbreaking work.